so hot right now: mini churro lava cakes

-Combine the sugar and cinnamon together in a shallow bowl, and gently roll each cake in the cinnamon sugar mix until evenly coated.
+Combine the ¼ cup sugar and 1 tsp cinnamon together in a shallow bowl, and gently roll each cake in the cinnamon sugar mix until evenly coated.

 And that's all, folks!
 Yet another recipe to file under "looks-really-impressive-but-takes-minimal-effort" desserts (it seems as though I can make no other kind).
 You're welcome.